Rev. Associate Professor Matthew AnsteyDirector of Higher Degree Research; Associate Professor in Old Testament

 Matthew is a leading Australian Old Testament academic with an international reputation in the area of Biblical Hebrew linguistics.
-He is a Visiting Research Fellow in Linguistics at The University of Adelaide, a Research Fellow in the Public and Contextual Theology (PaCT) Strategic Research Centre of Charles Sturt University (CSU), and a member of the steering committees of the Linguistics of Biblical Hebrew and Biblical Lexicography units of the Society of Biblical Literature.
-Matthew also has research interests in fields such as Biblical narrative and poetry, lament and trauma, spirituality, hermeneutics and homiletics.
+He is a Research Fellow in the Public and Contextual Theology (PaCT) Strategic Research Centre of Charles Sturt University (CSU), a Visiting Research Fellow in Linguistics, The University of Adelaide, an Honorary Research Associate Professor (School of Historical and Philosophical Inquiry), University of Queensland, and an Honorary Associate Professor in Theology, College of Humanities, Arts and Social Sciences, Flinders University.

 Matthew is an experienced doctoral (and honours) supervisor.
 His first three doctoral students now hold Old Testament lectureships in theological colleges in Australia.
-He also loves lecturing and at CSU pioneered the teaching of Biblical Hebrew entirely online, receiving recognition for his innovative and highly effective approach.
+He also loves lecturing and at CSU pioneered the teaching of Biblical Hebrew online, receiving recognition for his innovative and highly effective approach.

 PhD (Vrije Universiteit Amsterdam)

-Dissertation Title Towards a Functional Discourse Grammar Analysis of Tiberian Hebrew
+Dissertation Title Towards a Functional Discourse Grammar Analysis of Tiberian Hebrew 2006

 MCS (Regent College)

 Dissertation Title The Linguistic Description and Analysis of 2 Samuel 11–12 from the Perspective of Functional Grammar in the Tradition of Simon Dik 2000